EvaMaeRey/mytidytuesday/README.md

 <!-- badges: end -->

-The goal of mytidytuesday is to hold little projects.
+The goal of mytidytuesday is to hold small projects.
 They are like blogs posts, but mostly code.
 In the spirit of \#tidytuesday no pressure to write prose\!

   - [2022-10-11-ggsample-clt/ggsample\_and\_the\_clt\_flipbook.html](https://evamaerey.github.io/mytidytuesday/2022-10-11-ggsample-clt/ggsample_and_the_clt_flipbook.html)
   - [2022-09-04-prop-test-sd/prop-test-sd.html](https://evamaerey.github.io/mytidytuesday/2022-09-04-prop-test-sd/prop-test-sd.html)